-In May, our ad-hoc Grants Committee will select applications to recommend to the Board for funding.
-The Board of Directors will approve grant applicants through their annual budget adoption at their May 22, 2019 Board meeting.
-Awardees will be notified in June and upon signing the final contract, disbursements of funds will occur in FY 2019-2020 on a performance reimbursement basis.
+In May, our ad-hoc Grants Committee selected applications to recommend to the Board for funding.
+The Board of Directors approved grant applicants through their annual budget adoption at their May 22, 2019 Board meeting.
+Awardees were notified in June and upon signing the final contract, disbursements of funds will occur in FY 2019-2020 on a performance reimbursement basis.

 The District funds programs that provide: